speedyhoon/benchtime/README.md

 # benchtime

-A commandline tool to compare several benchmarks against each other.
-Handy for determining when function is the most performant.
+A commandline tool to compare several [Go](https://go.dev/) benchmarks against each other.
+Handy for determining which function is the most performant.

 If you want to compare the same benchmark between different versions use [`benchstat`](https://pkg.go.dev/golang.org/x/perf/cmd/benchstat) or [`benchmany`](https://pkg.go.dev/github.com/aclements/go-misc/benchmany) for running Go benchmarks across many git commits.